panlm/blog-private-api-gateway-dataflow/TC-private-apigw-dataflow-en.md

 **Check the headers available in downstream applications**
 - As you can see in the image above, the headers returned by the downstream application include the header `xff` that we customized in the API to obtain the `X-Forwarded-For` header in the request.
 At the same time, this header can be saved to the Access Log (as shown below) for security audit purposes;
-- Since we use a private API, the `$context.identity.sourceIp` that comes with API Gateway is always the internal IP address for External ALB.
+- Since we use a private API, the `$context.identity.sourceIp` that comes with API Gateway is always the internal IP address for External ALB (or WAF IP address.
+Last IP address when traffic enter the endpoint).
 Get more detailed information through this custom header `xff`;
+- the `origin` in the image above is the internal IP address of the NLB in the EKS VPC;

 ![apigw-dataflow-png-5.png](apigw-dataflow-png-5.png)